Updated for 2018

 - North Carolina adult care facilities are licensed and inspected by the state.
 There is a star rating system based on the annual inspection results.
 You may search by county, city or facility name.
 This is a good place to start but should not be the only factor in your decision.
 The search page is located at http://www.ncdhhs.gov/dhsr/acls/star/search.asp.

 - Look at Medicaid’s nursing home comparison tool located at http://medicare.gov/nursinghomecompare/search.html.
 You can choose up to three facilities to compare.
+Note: Medicare is implementing a new star rating system.
+You can find a thorough explanation of the new rating system and how to review the facilities in comparison to the current star system.

 - Tour the facility at least once, preferably more than once and at different times of the day and different days of the week.
 Look, listen and smell as you go through the facility.
 Ask to see copies of inspection reports for the last year.
 If you can speak with workers, residents or other visitors about the facility they may provide some unique input.
 A list of adult care homes in North Carolina can be found at http://www.ncdhhs.gov/dhsr/data/ahlist.pdf.